cubefs/cubefs/docs/source/admin-api/master/cluster.rst

    curl -v "http://10.196.59.198:17010/cluster/freeze?enable=true"

-if cluster is freezed,the vol never allocates dataPartitions automatically
+If cluster is freezed, the vol never allocates dataPartitions automatically.

 .. csv-table:: Parameters
    :header: "Parameter", "Type", "Description"

-   "enable", "bool", "if enable is true,the cluster is freezed"
+   "enable", "bool", "if enable is true, the cluster is freezed"

 Statistics